swt30/thesis/chapters/04-heating/04-heating.md

 - With internal energy generation per unit mass equal to that of the Earth, a waterworld can grow sizeably compared to the case with no internal energy generation.

-- For equivalent amounts of heating, irradiation is a more influential parameter for determining the change in planetary radius.
+- For equivalent amounts of heating, internal energy generation is a more influential parameter for determining the change in planetary radius.
-Although internal heating still changes the temperature--pressure profile at the base of the atmosphere, irradiation increases the temperature throughout more of the atmosphere and therefore grows the planet more.

 \noindent I also found the following:

-- The use of an isothermal fixed-height approach to estimate the extent of a heated steam atmosphere gives radii that are too small compared to a full calculation.
+- The use of an isothermal fixed-height approach to estimate the extent of a heated steam atmosphere gives radii that are similar to those from a full zero-opacity calculation, but too small compared to a full calculation where opacity is included.
 This is because the opacity of water results in heat being trapped in the atmosphere, meaning that the assumptions of constant temperature and gravity that underlie the fixed-height approach are no longer applicable.

 - The thermal opacity $\kappa_\mathrm{th}$ is a key driver of trends in the mass--radius relation.
 Because my water opacity model consists of a simple power-law fitted to few data points, I cannot necessarily claim that my models necessarily represent the full opacity-dependent behaviour of water.